-I am a qualified psychotherapist providing one-to-one and couples therapy in Shoreditch (E1), East London.
+I am a qualified psychotherapist providing individual and relationship therapy in Shoreditch (E1), East London.

 We all face challenges in our lives, which at times, may feel overwhelming or too difficult to cope with.
 Whether you would like support for a specific issue, feel the need to make changes in your life or simply seek personal development, therapy offers a safe and confidential space for you to share your feelings and thoughts.
 Together we will look at your situation; I will help you explore and clarify your issues and experiences.
 I aim to create an environment where you can find your own solutions and direction.

-I believe that counselling is an enriching and at times challenging journey.
+I believe that therapy is an enriching and at times challenging journey.
 It is one filled with discoveries about oneself, about one’s relationships and about life; it is a journey towards greater awareness.

 Psychotherapy is an opportunity to talk about concerns and issues that you might find difficult to share with people around you.
 It is a break from everyday life, a time to reflect upon what matters to you.
 Psychotherapy helps us gain greater awareness.
 This new understanding enables us to make fresh choices and create a more meaningful life.